AlaaEddinAlbarghoth/tube-digest-pwa/docs/FEATURES.md

   - Status: All, New, Processed, Read
   - Priority: All, High, Medium, Low
   - Channel: Filter by specific channel
+- **Accurate Video Sorting** - Videos sorted by Date+Time (newest first) ensuring the most recent content appears at the top
 - **Sticky Filter Bar** - Filters remain visible while scrolling
 - **Load More** - Pagination for large result sets
 - **Empty State** - Helpful message when no videos match filters